PipedreamHQ/pipedream/apps/http/README.md

 ## Using npm packages

-To use an npm package in a code step, just `require` it:
+To use an npm package in a component, just `require` it:

 ```javascript
 const _ = require("lodash");